Print Logotype

 Why have two payments been taken for my on board account?

-If these are of different value, the main reason is likely to be that on the morning of the final day of your cruise, your on board account would have been cleared by an automatic credit / debit card payment using the card details you supplied.
+If the charges are of different value, the main reason is likely to be that on the morning of the final day of your voyage, your on board account would have been cleared by an automatic credit / debit card payment using the card details you supplied.
 Any purchases made after this payment has been taken will generate a second credit / debit card payment.

-How much is a pre-authorisation & when is the card pre-authorised?
+How much is a pre-authorisation and when is the card pre-authorised?

 Who is responsible for the pre-authorisation procedure?